davcri/Unibox-Ajax/README.md

 The main goal of this web application is to give a place where users can upload and download resources.

-# Installation (local installation)
+# Installation
+**Requirements**
+Unibox depends on :
+* Apache
+* mysql
+* php

-If you want to install Unibox on your pc follow these steps :
+If you want to install Unibox follow these steps :

 1. Create an empty database on your DBMS (ie: 'mysql') and name it as you want (ie: ```unibox```).
-2. Put all the source code in a folder accessible from your local HTTP server.
-You can do that by putting the source code in your HTTP server's document root.
+2. Put all the source code in a folder accessible from your HTTP server (remote host or local host).
 3. Open the browser and go to the path where you stored the source code (ie: ```localhost/path/to/unibox```)
 4. Follow the guided installation.

 Now the installation is complete.
 Refresh the page and start using Unibox !

 If something goes wrong you should check if you have write permission for all users on ```configurationFiles``` directory.
-If you're on a Unix PC you should try to run the ```permissionScript.sh``` with administrative priviledges.
+If you're on a Unix PC and you're trying to install Unibox in your localhost, you should try to run the ```permissionScript.sh``` with administrative priviledges.

 **Reinstallation**